DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 ## Bruh - Austin
 - Revisit the power sounds entirely
 	- Having a one-shot sounds for charging the power is not gonna work.
 We don't think the sound for this right now fits.
 	- Instead, we will have a looping sound effect when the player is charging their power.
-This way, the pl
+		- This way, the player can charge their power for an indefinite amount of time and the sound effect will loop.
+		- This sound effect NEEDS to be uninvasive and subtle so that player won't get annoyed any time they charge a power.
+	- Then, once the player releases the power, we will have a one-shot sound effect for that.
 	- We also need a different sound for when a power is done cooling down.
 We don't think the sound for this right now fits.
 -